kvhnd/alx-low_level_programming/README.md

-This repo contains introduction to c programming concepts
+This repo contains scripts on introduction to low level programming with c